 Select a quiet room with a low ceiling and carpet or throw rugs on the floor.
 If possible, windows should have drapes that you can close during the test.

-All of these tests will send signals over the internet.
+Your hearing test will send signals over the internet.
 The better your connection, the lower the risk of distortion of intermittency that might interfere with your test.
 When picking your room, check the Wi-Fi signal strength.
 This is usually shown in the toolbar of your computer or tablet as a cone of concentric arcs, like the image below.
-The more arcs you see, the better the WiFi signal.
+The more arcs you see, the better the Wi-Fi signal.

 Quick Tip: Has your internet connection been slow lately?
 Head to our guide on how to speed up your internet connection to ensure that your signal is as strong as possible before starting your hearing test.